Get a sun-sational 50% discount with Crunch - deal expires soon!

 Since 1st December 2014, employees have had protection from detriment and unfair dismissal for exercising their rights to shared parental leave, as it’s a legal entitlement.

-Employers must ensure that their maternity, paternity and adoption policies consider how, in situations where they pay enhanced maternity pay and benefits, they also structure any enhanced shared parental leave pay and benefits.
+Generally, employers must look at their existing maternity, paternity and adoption policies and consider, if they offer enhanced maternity pay and benefits, whether they will also offer enhanced shared parental leave pay and benefits.
 The government in November 2012, in their ‘Modern Workplace’ Consultation, said that: “maternity leave is a protected period and companies are able to offer maternity benefits to women only.
-There is no legal requirement for Companies to create occupational parental leave schemes” (i.e. enhanced parental leave schemes).
+There is no legal requirement for companies to create occupational parental leave schemes” (i.e. enhanced parental leave schemes).

 Details of the September 2014 Employment Tribunal ruling that an Employer was not obliged to provide occupational pay during Additional Paternity Leave (APL) in circumstances where they provide an enhancement for women on maternity leave